estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 To use this connector, you'll need a MySQL database setup with the following:
 * [`binlog_format`](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_format)
   system variable set to `ROW` (the default value).
-* [Binary log expiration period](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_seconds) of at at least seven days.
+* [Binary log expiration period](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_seconds) set to MySQL's default value of 30 days (2592000 seconds) if at all possible.
-If possible, it's recommended to keep the default setting of 2592000 seconds (30 days).
+  - This value may be set lower if necessary, but we [strongly discourage](#insufficient-binlog-retention) going below 7 days as this may increase the likelihood of unrecoverable failures.
 * A watermarks table.
 The watermarks table is a small "scratch space" to which the connector occasionally writes a small amount of data (a UUID, specifically) to ensure accuracy when backfilling preexisting table contents.